Thousands of employers choose Clear Law Institute’s sexual harassment training.

 Court cases and state laws, such as California AB 1825 and SB 1343, make clear that training providers must have expertise in the prevention of harassment, discrimination, and retaliation to be qualified to provide sexual harassment training.

 Unlike most providers, Clear Law has the required legal expertise in-house.
-With Clear Law’s in-house employment law attorneys, you can be assured that the training is legally accurate and kept up-to-date with any legal changes from around the country.
+With Clear Law’s in-house Compliance Advisory Team of former employment law attorneys, you can be assured that the training is legally accurate and kept up-to-date with any legal changes from around the country.

 Have questions about how to comply with your state’s sexual harassment training and policy laws?
-Schedule a free consultation with a Clear Law compliance attorney now.
+Schedule a free consultation with a Clear Law compliance advisor now.

 Multi-state employers can comply with state and local harassment training laws in all states with only three course versions.
 On certain course pages users select where they work to receive location-specific instruction.

-Each version is available in either English or Spanish.
+Each version is available in either English, Spanish, and multiple other languages.
 Other languages are available upon request.

 We can customize the training to reflect your industry and your specific workplace.
 Using our “green screen” technology, we can even have scenarios take place in your workplace environment.